📦 Free Shipping over $60

 4. Pesticides and Mycotoxins

-Like the heavy metals analysis, the COA will also indicate the results of an analysis of various pesticides and mycotoxins.
+Like the heavy metals analysis, the COA will also report results for various pesticides and mycotoxins.
 A mycotoxin is a toxic compound naturally produced by a fungus.
 Ensure the results show that each compound is within the legal limit for human consumption.

 Pesticides and Mycotoxins Analysis